DevBoxerDevBoxer Docs

 Click on the relevant repository

-Enter your custom setup script
+Enter your custom script

 Click Save to Environment